GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Simplicity is prerequisite for reliability.
+Life is too short to run proprietary software.

-~ Edsger W. Dijkstra
+~ Bdale Garbee
 <pre>

 </pre>